 Agriculture is big business and big opportunities.
-Almost one in five jobs in the United States is connected with the food and agricultural industry.
-And, in South Carolina, agribusiness is the leading industry with an economic impact more than $41.7 billion per year.
+Eleven percent of total jobs in the United States are connected with the food and agricultural sectors.
+And in South Carolina, agribusiness is a leading industry, with an annual economic impact of $41.7 billion.
 These numbers translate to a strong demand and exciting career potential for individuals who have mastered the business and economic skills required to be a leader in agriculture or in the related industries.
 As an agribusiness major at Clemson, you'll learn how to be that leader.
-Here, you’ll gain the skill set required to secure a high-paying and rewarding job in any area of the food and fiber industry as well as the growing private sectors of national and international agribusiness management, banking, finance, sales, marketing and public relations, among others.
-Or if you’re interested in opportunities with state or federal agencies, you’ll be prepared for that as well.
+Here, you'll gain the skill set required to secure a high-paying and rewarding job in any area of the food and fiber industry as well as the growing private sectors of national and international agribusiness management, banking, finance, sales, marketing and public relations, among others.
+Or if you're interested in opportunities with state or federal agencies, you'll be prepared for that as well.

 WHAT YOU'LL STUDY

 An agribusiness degree will provide you with an excellent foundation in applied economic analysis and business management.
 The focus of your studies will be on the functioning of the agri-food sector and on the economics of decision making within that sector.
 Through your classes, you'll get a strong, big-picture sense of how business works, learn the ins and outs of agricultural practices, and most importantly, discover how the two work together.

 As part of that, your classes could include agribusiness economics and management, farm management, data analysis, leadership, marketing and sales, finance, accounting and business skill development.
 You'll also be required to choose and complete a minor that will complement your interests and career goals.

 Just as important as classroom work is what we call experiential learning.
 Employers continue to place a high importance on this, and you'll be strongly encouraged to have at least one internship during your time on campus.
 In addition, you'll have the opportunity to study abroad and even perform research alongside one of your professors.